crashoverride777/swifty-receipt-validator/README.md

 NOTE:

 In this example we are using the default configuration which will validate the receipt directly with Apples servers.
-The recommned way by Apple is to use your own server to validate app store receipts.
+The recommended way by Apple is to use your own server to validate app store receipts.
 However for obvious reason this is a hassle for alot of people like me, because I dont have a webserver and dont understand languages like PHP to make it work.

 In those cases where you dont want to use your own server you can communcate directly with Apples server.